What is “CAPS”?

 Are there other benefits from taking the “CAPS” with Steve Hoffacker?

 One of the biggest reasons for enrolling in classes offered by Steve Hoffacker is that he never cancels any classes – even if you are the only one registered.
 You can elect to move your registration to one with a larger enrollment, but otherwise, the classes will go on as scheduled.
-Steve is the most experienced active CAPS Instructor, having taught the three-day CAPS series an average of over 40 times each of the past 4 years -.more than any other CAPS instructor!
+Steve is the most experienced active CAPS Instructor, having taught the three-day CAPS series an average of nearly 50 times annually for each of the past 4 years -.more than any other CAPS instructor!

 Also, Steve has written and published four books on universal design and aging in place and frequently uses information from his books to discuss or illustrate design solutions – both from a “what to do” and “what to avoid” standpoint.